 Records must be sorted in order of increasing startGlyphID.
 For any given record, the startGlyphID must be less than or equal to the endGlyphID of that record, and also must be greater than the endGlyphID of any previous record.

 NOTE: Two or more records can point to the same SVG document.
-In this was, a single SVG document can provide glyph descriptions for discontinuous glyph ID ranges.
+In this way, a single SVG document can provide glyph descriptions for discontinuous glyph ID ranges.
 See Example 1 in §5.5.6

 SVG Documents